 In case you haven’t noticed, strong-willed kids thrive on challenge.
 If you tell them they can’t do something, they will do all in their power to prove you wrong!

 If you are creative enough, you can use this to your advantage as a parent.
-I can ask Sophia to do something 100 times, and if she doesn’t want to do it she won’t budge.
+I can ask my daughter to do something 100 times, and if she doesn’t want to do it she won’t budge.
 But the minute I frame it as a challenge?
 She is up and going.

 “I bet you can’t get dressed in less than one minute!”